The Choirs of Saint Mark's

 Directed by Mel Butler, this is a group of twenty–five dedicated singers who provide music for the 9:00 a.m. service each Sunday.
 The Saint Mark’s Singers repertoire ranges from the likes of Mozart and Elgar to more "contemporary" styles of gospel and jazz.

 Brian Fairbanks directs this chamber choir of men and women who provide music for Evensongs, summer Sundays, and festival services.
 The Gallery Choir’s repertoire includes music of many traditions, including Hebrew, African, Jazz, and traditional Anglican music.
 Admission to this group is by audition.
-In August 2012, the Gallery Choir has openings for basses, tenors, and one soprano.
+The Gallery Choir has openings as of September 2013.
+Please contact Brian Fairbanks: email@example.com; 206.323.0300, ext.
+294.

 Saint Mark’s is a member of the Royal School of Church Music in America (RSCM).
 The curriculum, based on RSCM’s Voice for Life, emphasizes well-rounded musicianship as well as life long growth in music and faith; vocal and ear training as well as theoretical knowledge; and ministry through liturgical leadership and community service.